CN-Zxcv/bmfont_Assist/README.md

 ### ps

 only tested with png , with a small number of chars, not sure the calc of outWidth outHeight is ok

+if use with png, export with `don't use palettes` otherwise bmfont wouldn't import the file, have no interest to dig the reason...